if-web-dev/booking-site-php-pdo-project/README.md

 * Hotel page form and Contact page form by AJAX traitment.

 * Get the form AJAX response displayed in bootstrap modal window.

+* Use of FormData object as a parameter of the AJAX send() function instead of a parameter in URLencoded.